hr567/Ana/README.md

 Please note that testing Ana needs root permission to read and write to cgroups.

+You can use `cargo test -- --test-threads=1` on some computers to avoid some testing mistake.

 `cargo run` to run Ana on the localhost.
 Needs root permission too.